May faces down pro-EU rebel lawmakers to win Brexit vote

 Some of her opponents on Brexit may simply have decided to keep their powder dry for later fights on issues such as future trading ties and customs arrangements with the bloc before Britain’s scheduled departure in March next year.

 Six Conservatives still voted against the government.
-But for now, May will be relieved to have overcome another potential crisis over her proposal for the role of parliament if she fails to negotiate an exit agreement with the EU or if lawmakers reject any deal she returns with from Brussels.
+But for now, May will be relieved to have overcome another potential crisis over her proposal for the role of parliament, should she fail to negotiate an exit agreement with the EU or if lawmakers reject any deal she returns with from Brussels.

-“It’s a good result.
-We can negotiate on the basis there can be a ‘no deal’,” said one Conservative lawmaker on condition of anonymity for fear of appearing to gloat and worsening relations with the rebels.
-“It strengthens our hand.”
+“There was a great point of principle here, which was that the government has to be able to be free to negotiate and we have to be able to hold out in our negotiations the prospect of no deal, otherwise all the advantage would have been with the EU side,” trade minister Liam Fox told the BBC.

+Other Conservatives agreed.
+“It strengthens our hand,” said one, while opposition lawmakers described the vote as disappointing.

 Sterling rose to a session high against the euro and climbed against the dollar after May won the rare victory, one which will give the weakened prime minister a firmer footing when she travels to Brussels next week for an EU summit.